List of characters in the Terminator franchise: Diego Ramos

 Diego Ramos, portrayed by Diego Boneta, is the older brother of Daniella Ramos and her co-worker at the assembly plant.
 In the film, Diego is replaced by a drone and fired from his job without notice.
 When Dani goes to rebuke their supervisor about this, they are attacked by the Rev-9, disguised as their father, Vicente.
 They are saved by Grace, who has been sent from the future to protect Dani, but in the ensuing car chase, Diego is impaled by a piece of rebar by the Rev-9.
 After begging Grace to keep Dani safe no matter what (similar to Traxler in the first film), he is killed when the Rev-9 crashes into the car, causing an explosion.

 Vicente Ramos

 Vicente Ramos, portrayed by Enrique Arce, is the father of Daniella and Diego Ramos.
 He is the Rev-9's first victim, who kills and impersonates him in his mission to find and kill Daniella at her workplace.
 The Rev-9 appears at their home asking if Daniella is in, claiming to be her friend, but Vicente points out that all of Daniella's friends call her "Dani".
 The knowledge of this nickname and the guise of Dani's father enables the Rev-9 to gain her trust and nearly kill her before Grace intervenes.

+Rev-9

+The Rev-9, portrayed by Gabriel Luna in its human form, is the main antagonist of Terminator: Dark Fate.
+It is a Terminator model created by Legion, an AI network that succeeds Skynet, and was dispatched back in time from 2042 to 2020 to terminate Dani Ramos and prevent humanity from revolting.
+The Rev-9 has a traditional solid endoskeleton covered by a liquid metal exoskeleton, similar to the T-X, but is able to split these two components into two separate, fully autonomous units.

+Director Tim Miller wanted the Rev-9 to be "lethal and capable, but not so lethal that our heroes don't stand a chance to fight against him."
+Eventually, the crew decided on a Terminator with the T-800's endoskeleton and the T-1000's mimetic polyalloy skin.
+The Rev-9 is shown to have a deeper personality than the T-800, with Miller stating that he "is not some cold machine that has a limited personality like Arnold was.
+He is a fully featured character.
+He's more human than human, and if it's easier to charm his way past an obstacle versus kill it, stab it or break it down, he'll do that."